How to Tell If a Watermelon Is Sweet

 Are there any health benefits from eating watermelon?

 We all love eating the flesh, as in bright red flesh, of sweet watermelon.
-It tends to be a favorite cool summer treat for most of us.
+It tends to be a favorite cool summer treat for most of us on a hot summer day.
 I wonder how many of us consider the health benefits of this delicious fruit.
 Let’s jump in and check off a few things that will make this fruit even more attractive to eat.

 Watermelon Is Full of Nutrients

-You can feel good about eating watermelon since common nutrition facts show the flesh and watermelon juice are good sources of the nutrients we need in our diet.
-You can benefit from potassium, magnesium, vitamin A, vitamin C, vitamin B6, amino acid citrulline, and many antioxidants like carotenoids, lycopene, and cucurbitacin that make up the food chemistry in watermelon.
+You can feel good about eating watermelon since common nutrition facts show the flesh and watermelon juice are good sources of the nutrients we need.
+You can benefit from potassium, magnesium, vitamin A, vitamin C, and vitamin B6.
+There is also the amino acid citrulline, and many antioxidants like carotenoids, lycopene, and cucurbitacin, which make up the food chemistry in watermelon.

 Watermelon Is Low in Calories

-Although watermelon is pretty sweet to the taste, it is fairly low in calories at only 46 for a one-cup serving.
-Due to the high water content, there really isn’t much dietary fiber in watermelon.
+Although watermelon is pretty sweet, it is relatively low in calories—only 46 for a one-cup serving.
+Due to its high water content, watermelon doesn’t have much dietary fiber.

 Aids Hydration

-Yes, water is about 92% water, so if you eat watermelon you’re adding to the hydration you need to support all your body functions, from organ operation, nutrient delivery, proper temperature regulation, digestion, and heart health.
+Yes, water is about 92% water, so if you eat watermelon, you’re adding to the hydration you need to support all your body functions.
+That includes organ operation, nutrient delivery, proper temperature regulation, digestion, and heart health.

-The high water content and low daily value level of sodium (like salt) found in watermelon make for a good combination in the prevention of the risk of high blood pressure (hypertension), lower incidence of heart disease, and help with weight loss as part of your daily weight management plan.
+The high water content and low daily value of sodium (like salt) found in watermelon make for a good combination for preventing high blood pressure (hypertension).
+That means you’re lowering the incidence of heart disease, and helping with weight loss as part of a daily weight management plan.

 May Have Some Anticancer Benefits

-Some studies, although not totally conclusive, have found that plant compounds in watermelon can have anticancer benefits.
-Those compounds include lycopene and cucurbitacin as mentioned above.
+Some studies, although not conclusive, have found that plant compounds in watermelon may have anticancer benefits.
+Those compounds include lycopene and cucurbitacin, as mentioned above.

 Watermelon Prompts Good Heart Health

 Athletes should be happy to hear that watermelon may lower the risk of heart attack and stroke by reducing cholesterol levels.
-As mentioned, watermelon is a good source of vitamins A, C, and B6, and others also help support good heart health.
+As mentioned, watermelon is a good source of vitamins A, C, and B6; others also help support good heart health.

 It Can Reduce Pain From Inflammation

-Since watermelons have a great combination of antioxidants and vitamins, eating watermelon may reduce the incidence of inflammation and the related oxidative damage other foods may cause.
-Pain is often the first sign of inflammation, so if you’re feeling some muscle pain, try some watermelon to see if get some relief.
+Since watermelons contain a great combination of antioxidants and vitamins, eating watermelon may reduce the incidence of inflammation and the related oxidative damage other foods may cause.
+Pain is often the first sign of inflammation, so if you’re feeling muscle pain, try some watermelon to see if you get some relief.

 May Help Prevent the Common Age-related Diseases, Macular Degeneration

-Some studies have shown that the lycopene found in watermelon MAY, through its antioxidant and anti-inflammatory properties, helps prevent macular degeneration in adults.
-Watermelon isn’t a substitute for professional care, so see your doctor if you’re having any vision issues.
+Some studies have shown that the lycopene found in watermelon MAY, through its antioxidant and anti-inflammatory properties, help prevent macular degeneration in adults.
+Watermelon isn’t a substitute for professional care, so see your doctor if you have any vision issues.

 Final Word

-If you love watermelon, but you’re tired of eating the watery ones that don’t taste sweet or have much flavor, use these simple tips to your advantage.
+If you love watermelon but are tired of eating the watery ones that don’t taste sweet or have much flavor, use these simple tips to your advantage.
 You’ll need to carefully inspect your watermelon to check its size, shape, and other features it may have.

-These features are important to pay attention to because they can signify whether the fruit will taste sweet or not.
-It can take time to look through the watermelons carefully, but it’s worth it to ensure that you get what you want.
+These features are essential to consider because they signify whether the fruit will taste sweet.
+Reviewing the watermelons carefully can take time, but it’s worth ensuring that you get what you want.
 Now that you know how to tell if a watermelon is sweet, you can make sure you’re always getting the most flavorful fruit at any store.

-Maybe you use other methods to find that special sweet-tasting watermelon.
-If so, please let me know so I can pass on your “secret” to my readers, they’ll appreciate it.
+Maybe you use other methods to find that particular sweet-tasting watermelon.
+If so, please let me know so I can pass on your “secret” to my readers.
+They’ll appreciate it.
 May God Bless this world, Linda.

 Similar Posts